1. You can drink a different German beer every day for 15 years

 The popular Pilsner Urquell beer, although a Czech company, has a German name meaning “The orginal source of Pilsner”.

-4. Despite the purity law, Germans have many different beer mixers
+4. Despite the purity law, Germans love mixers with their beer

 Since Germans are so strict on what can go into their beer, it may seem a little strange that they have so many different beer mixers – and you can buy many of them pre-mixed.